-- How much the deposit is - How much the rent is and when it is to be paid - Method of payment - Whether it is a joint tenancy (where you are equally liable for all the rent and any damages; if your flatmate disappears without paying their rent then you will have to cover them) or an individual tenancy - Services the landlord will provide such as a gardener - Who is responsible for paying the bills - The landlord's right of entry (a minimum of 24 hours except in an emergency) - You should also receive your Tenant Information Pack providing useful information about your rights and your landlord's responsibilities
+- How much the deposit is - How much the rent is and when it is to be paid - Method of payment - Whether it is a joint tenancy (where you are equally liable for all the rent and any damages; if your flatmate disappears without paying their rent then you will have to cover them) or an individual tenancy - Services the landlord will provide such as a gardener - Who is responsible for paying the bills

+- The landlord's right of entry (a minimum of 48 hours except in an emergency)

-Remember, once you have signed your tenancy agreement you are committed to paying rent for that property for the length of your lease unless the landlord agrees otherwise.
+Remember once you have signed your tenancy agreement you are committed to paying rent for that property for the length of your lease unless the landlord agrees otherwise.

 You will also have certain responsibilities as a tenant.
 Remember to settle any agreements with your landlord (for example your responsibility to keep up the garden) in writing.
 Are you having any doubts about your contract?
 Does it look a bit dodgy?
 Come and speak to lain or email him at: helphub@st-andrews.ac.uk